anoadragon453/busty/README.md

 pip install -r requirements.txt
 ```

-To install additional packages for speedup, install the `nextcord[speed]` package as well.
+To install an additional set of python dependencies for speeding up the bot, install the `nextcord[speed]` package as well.
+You may need to install additional system packages.

 ## Configure